What to Do When Your Home Appraisal Is Lower Than the Sale Price: 5 Simple Steps

 Step 3: Adjust the Loan Amount

-For example, if you’re buying a home for $100,000 with 10% down, and the appraisal comes in at $95,000, the Loan to Value ratio will be based on $95,000.
-But as long as your down payment still meets the loan’s minimum down payment requirements, you won’t need to make major changes to your terms.
+Example: You’re buying a home for $100,000 with 10% down.
+If the appraisal is $95,000, the lender bases the loan on $95,000.
+Your down payment is recalculated.
+As long as you still meet the minimum down payment requirements, you can move forward without major changes to your terms.

 Step 4: Consider a One-Time Mortgage Insurance Premium

-This option has saved the day for some of my buyers in the past because it keeps the monthly payment manageable while still moving forward with the loan.
+This option has saved the day for some of my buyers because it keeps their monthly payments lower while still moving the purchase forward.

 Step 5: Stay Flexible and Explore Your Options

-You’ve got options.
-Don’t let a low appraisal scare you away from your dream home.
+You’ve got options — don’t let a low appraisal scare you off from a home you love.

 FAQ: Low Appraisal Questions